-- The school will support BGFL's filtering policy (see appendix) - The school will work in partnership with parents; the LA, DfCSF and the Internet Service Provider to ensure systems to protect pupils are reviewed and improved. - Computers/laptops or any other digital devices from home must not be used through the school's network or via a dial up internet provider as they will not follow the school's filtering or virus protection system.

-- If staff or pupils discover unsuitable sites, the URL (address) and content must be reported to the Internet Service Provider via the Computing co-coordinator, head teacher or the ict technician. - The Deputy Head will ensure regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable. - Any material that the school believes is illegal must be referred to the Head Teacher who will inform the Internet Watch Foundation/Central Policy (please see references given later). - Filtering strategies will be selected by the school, in discussion with the filtering provider where appropriate.
+- The school will support LGfl's filtering policy (see appendix) - The school will work in partnership with parents; the LA, DfE and the Internet Service Provider to ensure systems to protect pupils are reviewed and improved. - If staff or pupils discover unsuitable sites, the URL (address) and content must be reported to the Internet Service Provider via, Head Teacher or the ICT technician. - The Deputy Head will ensure regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable. - Any material that the school believes is illegal must be referred to the Head Teacher who will inform the Internet Watch Foundation. - Filtering strategies will be selected by the school, in discussion with the filtering provider where appropriate.
 The filtering strategy will be selected to suit the age and curriculum requirements of the pupil.